3 Ways to Know Your Identity in Christ

 What is my identity in Christ?
 Feeling like you’re in this dark cave.
 No light.
 Something is definitely crawling near you.
 What’s that sound?
 Anyone need a flashlight?
 Here is how I found my identity in Christ while in a cave in Mexico.

-I wish I had pics to share, but last year we went hiking in the beautiful hills of Mexico.
+I wish I had pics to share, but one year we went hiking in the beautiful hills of Mexico.
 It’s beautiful really.
 The lack of greenery allows you to see every valley, dip and turn the hills make.

 There used to be a mining team, years and years ago, that dug out caves in the sides of these large hills.
 They were looking for a very special kind of dirt that, combined with other ingredients, made explosives.